 Solomon Island (Honoria) | Un-Habitat Urban/Climate Resilience Adaptation Program

 The overarching goal of this project is to enhance the resilience of Honiara and its inhabitants to current and future climate impacts and natural disasters, with a focus on pro-poor adaptation actions that involve and benefit the most vulnerable communities in the city.

 Compass is a partner in a “consortium” of the UN-Habitat ROAP (Regional Office Asia Pacific), the Solomon Island Ministry of Lands, Housing and Survey (MLHS), Ministry of the Environment, Climate Change, Disaster Management & Meteorology (MECCDM).
-The local Honiara City Council and RMIT were successful in its application to the Climate Adaption Fund for US$4.4 million funding to implement a four year Adaptation Fund Project for a climate resilience Honiara.
-The project will commence in 2019.
+The local Honiara City Council and RMIT were successful in their application to the Climate Adaption Fund for US$4.4 million funding to implement a four (4) year Adaptation Fund Project for a climate resilience Honiara.
+The Project will commence in 2019.